Resident Resources

 Irrigation

 Irrigation for Community spaces, front yards, and common areas is provided and maintained by the association.
-Be mindful of irrigation heads located near sidewalks and walkways and only park on pavement (especially during winter snows!).
+Be mindful of irrigation heads located near sidewalks and driveways and only park on pavement (especially during winter snows!).
 Owners should not alter or do work on irrigation lines.
-If your irrigation isn’t doing the job or needs adjustment or plant growth is impeding the irrigation, submit a request on TownSq.
+If there are issues with your irrigation, submit a request on TownSq.

 Landscaping

-Our landscapers come on Tuesdays to mow, edge, prune, rake and fertilize.
+Our landscapers come on Tuesdays to mow, edge, prune, and rake.
 They are responsible for our common areas as well as the front yards.
 Questions regarding landscaping should be directed to Associa, and not the landscapers directly.
-Landscapers are not able to provide any backyard services under the HOA contract.
+Landscapers do not provide any backyard services.

-While we allow homeowners freedom to do some of their own front yard landscaping, it must be maintained to a standard in keeping with the overall look of the neighborhood.
+While we encourage homeowners to do some of their own front yard landscaping, it must be in keeping with the overall look of the neighborhood.
 Proposed landscaping plans must be submitted before starting the work via an ACC request and reviewed/approved by the Landscaping Committee.

 Parking